zhaoou/notes/JS/react.md

 #### State Management

-- state resides in in the root Component
+Using props:
 - state is passed to components that need it using props
 - props are immutable
+- props should not initialize state

+Using state:
+- state resides in in the root Component
 - Inside of the component holding state define a function responsible for state update
 ```
 removeContact = (toRemove) => {